lakg90/Image-Processing-Project/README.md

-# Image Processing – Individual Project
+# Image Processing – Image Provessing (End of Theme Assessment)

 This repository contains my completed **Image Processing individual project**, where I apply numerical and programming techniques to analyse and manipulate image data using Python.